OpenBCI/Documentation/docs/07Examples/17-Arduino_Focus_Example.md

+---
+id: FocusArduino
-# Send Focus Data from GUI to Arduino
+title: Send Focus Data from GUI to Arduino
+---

 This tutorial shows you how to get started streaming data from the OpenBCI_GUI's Focus Widget via Serial connection to an [Arduino UNO Rev3](https://store.arduino.cc/usa/arduino-uno-rev3).
 Head [**HERE**](https://www.instructables.com/id/Send-Focus-Data-From-OpenBCI-GUI-to-Arduino/) to find the OpenBCI/Arduino Focus Data tutorial in the updated Instructable format!